Diagnosis and repair: issue of content not displaying in the application

 Issues with the content itself:

-Reason 1: Map and environment mismatch
+Cause one: map and environment mismatch

 Improvement suggestions:- Ensure the map loaded in your positioning library matches the current physical space in terms of scene.

-Reason 3: Network or service issues
+Cause three: network or service issues

 Note

-- Initial positioning is usually slower than subsequent positioning because the system needs to load corresponding content after the first successful positioning.
+- Initial positioning is usually slower than subsequent positioning because the system needs to load the corresponding content after the first successful positioning.
 This is normal.

 Summary and best practices